eldruin/mma8x5x-rs/README.md

 ### Feature comparison

-(Unavailable features are marked with "-" as this is more easily readable than Yes/No)

 | Feature                                   | MMA8451 | MMA8452 | MMA8453 | MMA8652 | MMA8653 |
 |-------------------------------------------|---------|---------|---------|---------|---------|
 | Resolution                                | 14-bit  | 12-bit  | 10-bit  | 12-bit  | 10-bit  |